 On the other hand, topping bell pepper plants may have a negative impact on growth and fruit development.
 This applies to any large, thick-walled pepper varieties.
-Topping bell peppers is rumored to potentially stunt the plants or reduce the number of fruit they produce, especially if done at the wrong time.
+Topping bell peppers is rumored to potentially stunt the plants or reduce the number of fruit they produce (and they already produce far fewer fruit in general).
 So when in doubt, leave those big ones un-topped.
 Or, do an experiment!
 Top some bell peppers, leave the others au natural, and compare how they perform.

 For medium-size fruit like banana or poblano peppers, you could go either way – top them or not.